abd-abdur/LazYdrobe/frontend.md

 npm test: Launches the test runner.

 ## Troubleshooting
-If you encounter issues with npm install, ensure that you have the latest version of Node.js and npm.
+Dependency Issues: If you encounter issues during npm install, make sure you have the latest version of Node.js and npm installed.
-If the app doesn’t load in the browser, check if the development server is running on http://localhost:3000 and that no other app is using this port.
+Development Server: If the app doesn’t load in the browser, confirm that the development server is running on http://localhost:3000 and that no other app is using this port.

+## Contributing
+To contribute to LazyDrobe, follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
+Commit your changes (git commit -m "Add new feature").
+Push to the branch (git push origin feature-branch).
+Open a pull request.